dl-solarity/hardhat-zkit/README.md

 - `quiet` - The flag indicating whether to suppress the output.
 - `verifiersDir` - The directory where to generate the Solidity verifiers.
 - `ptauDir` - The directory where to look for the `ptau` files. `$HOME/.zkit/ptau/` by default.
-- `ptauDownload` - The flag to allow automatic dowload of required `ptau` files.
+- `ptauDownload` - The flag to allow automatic download of required `ptau` files.

 ### Tasks

 There are several hardhat tasks that the plugin provides:

 - `zkit:compile` task that compiles or recompiles the modified circuits that have the main component.
-- `zkit:verifiers` task that generates Solidity verifiers for all the available circuit artifacts.
+- `zkit:verifiers` task that generates Solidity verifiers for all the previously compiled circuits.

 To view the available options, run the help command: